eeriemyxi/athe/README.md

 # Athe

 Uses an API from [feldarkrealms](https://feldarkrealms.com) to generate fake words.
-It is basically a TUI front-end for their fake word generator.
+It is basically a command-line interface for their fake word generator.

 # Features